NiushaH/going-places/wireframe-mvp-user-stories.md

 Planning a Hitchhiker Rideshare App

+  * A hitchhiker can sign up and note a trip for which they need rides.
+  * A driver can sign up and denote a drive they plan to take and may share rides to hitchhikers.

 GET /signup
   present a signup form with email address being the authentication attribute POST /users